 - Designated Girl Fight: With Ahsoka in "Assassin".
 It's also notable that she became the first and so far only character to injure Ahsoka in a fair fight.

 - Disney Villain Death: If Tobias is to be believed, she was killed by him simply pushing her to her death.

-- The Dreaded: She is one of the most feared bounty hunters in the galaxy during her time.
+- The Dreaded: She is one of the most feared bounty hunters in the galaxy in The Clone Wars.
 Solo indicates that Beckett was heavily renowned for killing her, with some characters such as Lando Calrissian even dubbing him "The Man Who Killed Aurra Sing".